How to Lower Home Insurance Rates When Climate Change Increases Costs

 Sign up

-This would have an effect on other financial sectors as well.
-"This applies not only to housing, but to infrastructure, transportation, agriculture, and industry,” he remarked.
+This would have an effect on other financial sectors, as well.
+"This applies not only to housing, but to infrastructure, transportation, agriculture and industry,” he remarked.

 How the U.S. fails to address climate change threats

-On top of this, members of his cabinet are dismantling other agencies that aid in assisting those impacted by climate change.
+In addition, members of his cabinet are dismantling other agencies that aid in assisting those impacted by climate change.

 An older man sits in front of paperwork on his table and stares out the window, looking concerned.